We’re working with community organizations to make sure everyone in Dane County has a chance to live a healthy, fulfilling life.

 Every five years we look at the health of our community.
 We get data from lots of sources to give us an idea of our community’s health.
 Then we listen to you for details beyond the facts and figures.
 We call this a Community Health Assessment (CHA).This helps us learn the top public health issues for our community.
 We share the issues with our partners in the community and together, we come up with plans to address them, to improve health for all.
 We call this a Community Health Improvement Plan (CHIP).
 The CHIP will be the guide we follow for the next five years to improve the health of our community.

 Other Health Priorities

-In Dane County, there are significant racial differences in infant mortality rates.
-We coordinate a Fetal and Infant Mortality Review process.
-This helps us understand the factors that contribute to stillbirth and infant death so we can make recommendations that will lead to change.
+In Dane County, there are significant racial differences in infant death rates.
+Our Fetal and Infant Mortality Review team works to understand what contributes to stillbirths and infant deaths so change can happen.

 Violence is a widespread, complicated public health issue.
-It has a deep impact on health, opportunity, and well-being throughout life.
-We look at the root causes of violence to in order to prevent it.
+We look at the root causes of violence in order to prevent it.

 Get Email Updates